Overlay

 No - travel to areas where, at time of booking the Journey or thereafter but before You travel, the Foreign, Commonwealth & Development Office (FCDO) or the equivalent government authority in your country of residence has advised against all or all but essential travel to is not covered.
 The only exception is where essential travel is permitted and you are travelling for an essential reason that you are able to provide evidence of.

-You should keep apprised of the advice generally and for your specific destination - especially in the current circumstances where the travel advice is frequently changing.
 Should your journey begin before any announcement from the FCDO (or equivalent), but then travel restrictions are put in place during travel, you would remain covered by your policy, providing the advice does not instruct you to return home immediately.
 If you require further clarification, please contact the Allianz Assistance customer service team.

 I have booked a trip abroad but I am not fully vaccinated.
 Can I still travel?